return42/sphkerneldoc/linux_src_doc/include/linux/fscache_h.rst

 -----------

 This function returns a cookie to the cache, forcibly discarding the associated cache object if retire is set to true.
+The opportunity is provided to update the auxiliary data in the cache before the object is disconnected.

 See Documentation/filesystems/caching/netfs-api.txt for a complete description.